varsha-sherla/Lyrics-Generator-Model-Using-Recurrent-Neural-Networks/README.md

 - **Lyric-Gen_RNN.ipynb**: The primary Jupyter Notebook containing all the steps from data exploration and preprocessing to model training and lyric generation.
 - **README.md**: Detailed description of the project (this file).
+- **output**: The graph illustrates the "Training Loss over Epochs" for a lyrics generator model utilizing an RNN with LSTM units.
+The x-axis represents the epochs (0 to 4), and the y-axis indicates the training loss, decreasing from approximately 1.84 to 1.75.

 ## Features